meme [options] <primary sequence file>

 A 0-order model adjusts for single letter biases, a 1-order model adjusts for

 dimer biases (e.g., GC content in DNA sequences), etc.

-Note that MEME uses only the 0-order portion (single letter frequencies) of the background model for purposes 3 and 4, but uses the full-order model for purposes 1 and 2, above.
+Note that MEME uses only the 0-order portion (single letter frequencies) of the background model for purpose 4 for all objective functions other than classic, and for purposes 3 and 4 when the objective function is classic.